respoke/docs/src/client/javascript/guide/presence.md

 ## Overview

 In realtime applications it is often useful to detect when clients connect and disconnect.
-For example, we may want to mark a user as away when their client become inactive or mark the user as do not disturb when the user is busy.
+For example, we may want to mark a user as away when their client becomes inactive or mark the user as do not disturb when the user is busy.

 Respoke provides a simple interface for setting a user's presence.
 First, [join a group](/client/javascript/guide/group-discovery.html) and then we're ready to start writing some code.